fredRos/RunStatistics.jl/docs/src/index.md

 It supplements the classic [$\chi^2$ test](https://en.wikipedia.org/wiki/Chi-squared_test) which ignores the ordering of observations and provides additional sensitivity to local deviations from expectations.

-The Squares test statistic, or `Squares statistic` for short, based on `runs` of weighted deviations from a mean value, observed in samples from independent normal distributions.
+The Squares test statistic, or `Squares statistic` for short, is based on `runs` of weighted deviations from a mean value, observed in samples from independent normal distributions.

 A `run` in this context refers to a sequence of observations that share a common attribute commonly called a `success`.
 Here an observation is called a *success*, $S$, if the observed value exceeds the expected value.
 Similarly an expected value exceeding the observation is considered a *failure*, $F$.